Skip to content

 Routers age faster than you’d think.
 WiFi standards improve every few years, and older routers can’t keep up with modern devices.

-The problem: A 5+ year old router may not support current WiFi standards, has weaker processors, and less memory.
+The problem: A router 5+ years old may not support current WiFi standards, has weaker processors, and less memory.

 Signs it’s this: